 The essential attributes highlighted on the Person Specification linked to the job should request:

-- Commitment to developing awareness of Safeguarding procedures, such as partaking in child protection and E-Safety training.
+- Commitment to developing awareness of Safeguarding procedures, such as partaking in child protection and E-Safety training

 - Positive References